DockittDockitt

 The formatting in the Word document looks different from the PDF.

 PDF to Word conversion is an inherently imperfect process.
-PDFs store content as positioned elements on a page — they don't store semantic structure like 'this is a heading' or 'this is a paragraph'.
+PDFs store content as positioned elements on a page without semantic structure.
 LibreOffice does its best to reconstruct the document structure, but complex layouts with multiple columns, text boxes, tables, or custom fonts may not convert perfectly.
-Simple, text-heavy PDFs convert much more cleanly than complex formatted layouts.
+Simple, text-heavy PDFs convert much more cleanly.

 The converted Word document has each line as a separate paragraph.

-This happens when the PDF was created from a layout application that treats each line as an independent text element, rather than flowing paragraphs.
-In the Word document, you can fix this by selecting all text (Ctrl+A), then using Find & Replace to replace single newlines with spaces — the exact method varies by word processor.
+This happens when the PDF was created from a layout application that treats each line as an independent text element rather than flowing paragraphs.
+In the Word document, use Find and Replace to remove extra line breaks and join the lines back into proper paragraphs.

 Images from the PDF are missing in the Word document.

-LibreOffice extracts embedded images during conversion, but some PDFs embed images in formats or with encodings that don't transfer cleanly.
-If images are critical, consider extracting them from the PDF separately using the PDF to JPG or PDF to PNG tools, then inserting them manually into the Word document.
+LibreOffice extracts embedded images during conversion, but some PDFs embed images in formats that do not transfer cleanly.
+If images are critical, extract them separately using the PDF to JPG tool and insert them manually into the Word document.

 The converted document contains garbled text or strange characters.

 This usually means the PDF uses a custom or embedded font that LibreOffice cannot map to standard text characters.
-It can also happen with PDFs that were scanned — if the PDF is a scan without an OCR text layer, there is no text to extract, only images.
+It can also happen with scanned PDFs that have no text layer.
 Run the Dockitt OCR PDF tool on your scanned document first, then convert it to Word.

 FAQ